Sausage, Potato and Vegetables Sheet Pan Dinner is an easy dinner you can put together in a snap. Great for busy weeknights!

 Grab the printable recipe here:

 - 1/2 pound carrots, peeled and cut

 - 1/2 pound mushrooms, quartered

 - 1 yellow pepper, cored and cut into strips

 - 1 red pepper, cored and cut into strips

 - 2 onions, peeled and cut into wedges

 - Oil, salt, pepper and Italian seasoning

 Preheat the oven to 410°F. Place all ingredients on a deep-dish sheet pan.
-Add oil, salt, pepper and Italian seasoning to taste, enough to coat all the veggies, and toss well.
+Add oil, salt, pepper and Italian seasoning to taste, enough to coat all the veggies and sausages, and toss well.

 Bake for 20-25 minutes, or until everything is cooked through and starting to brown.